Environmental Factors >

 FFHC continues to deepen its employees' and people's sustainability ideas and actions for a green financial environment.

-To complement the drive for the internal carbon pricing policy, First Commercial Bank has conducted the "Carbon Management and Energy Conservation Contest Among Domestic Business Units", and allocated carbon reduction targets to various domestic business units.
-The target achievement status of each unit would be published on a quarterly basis.
+To complement the drive for the internal carbon pricing policy and to reduce carbon emissions from scope 2 electricity consumption, First Commercial Bank has conducted the "Carbon Management and Energy Conservation Contest Among Domestic Business Units" since 2020, and allocated carbon reduction targets to various domestic business units.
+The target achievement status of each unit on energy conservation would be published on a quarterly basis.
 Their target achievement rates are tallied and published by the end of each year.
-These contests awarded 55 commendations to business units with outstanding performance between 2021 and 2023, and awardees included deputy supervisors.
-During those three years of contest, 1.3598 million KWh of electricity was conserved, and the cumulative amount of carbon reduction was around 685 MT CO2e.
-Approximately NT$3.22 million in operational cost was saved, given that the average cost of carbon reduction per metric ton during the past three years was NT$4,700.
-Units with outstanding performance were awarded with administrative rewards.
-Business units failing to achieve their carbon reduction targets were given carbon pricing reports so that they understood the cost of carbon emissions they should pay for exceeding the target limits.
-They were also required to submit their carbon reduction plans.
+These contests awarded 73 commendations to individuals credited with outstanding performance in energy conservation between 2021 and 2024, and awardees included bank clerks and deputy supervisors.
+Business units failing to achieve their energy conservation targets were given carbon pricing reports so that they understood the cost of carbon emissions they should have paid for exceeding the target limits.
+They were also required to submit their carbon reduction improvement plans.
+Implicit prices have been adopted with respect to the types of internal carbon pricing, and the related price setting is based on the cost of reducing one metric ton of carbon calculated from the actual carbon reduction measures as well as the amount invested in carbon reduction (including green electricity wheeling, green building improvements, and the construction cost of installing rooftop solar panels, etc), which is in turn used for analyzing the cost-effectiveness of equipment.
+After calculation, the cost of reducing one metric ton of carbon was NT$4,725 in 2024.
+Compared with the baseline year (2022), domestic business units conserved around 736,000 kWh of electricity in 2024 cumulatively, or a reduction of around 363.7 metric tons of carbon.
+Potential external carbon cost reduced as a result of carbon reduction through investments in carbon reduction measures and various units' own electricity consumption management was NT$1.718 million.
+These competition results, converted into internal carbon pricing and energy conservation performances, are also incorporated into assessments on all office building renovation projects as well as considerations for external electricity procurements and conservation reviews, which serve as the reference and foundation for the Group's overall resource deployment and decision-making for operational strategies.
 Additionally, the "FCB Living Green e-Newsletter" would also share the experiences of business units with outstanding performance in order to increase the effectiveness of carbon reduction.
-In 2023, First Securities and First Financial AMC also held internal carbon pricing contests in order to reinforce the Group's carbon reduction measures.
+Since 2024, First Securities and First Financial AMC have also held energy conservation contests in order to reinforce the Group's carbon reduction effectiveness.
 Furthermore, all employees have been encouraged to submit proposals for environmental protection and energy conservation measures since 2014.
-The Group received a total of 10 submissions in 2023, and two of them were eventually adopted.
+The Group received a total of 10 submissions in 2024, and two of them were eventually adopted.

 Eco-Friendly Restaurants

 The Company has installed an eco-friendly employee restaurant in its Headquarters Building, which has received the Eco-Friendly Restaurant certification from the Ministry of Environment.
 In the meantime, we also echo the Ministry of Environment's "Ten Moves to Cherish Food" campaign, and purchase our daily food ingredients from nearly organic farms, which not only supports small local farmers, but also ensures the freshness of our food ingredients while reducing the carbon footprint of food; Reusable utensils are provided for repeated use, and we also use environment-friendly detergents to clean them.
-The first Wednesday in the first week of each month is designated as the "Meatless Day".
-We would also echo the International Meatless Day on November 25 each year to roll out the "LOHAS Vegan Meal" at the employee restaurant, where healthy and low-carbon menus are designed by professional dietitians to encourage our employees to reduce carbon emissions and show their love for the Earth via their daily diet.
+The first Wednesday in the first week of each month is designated as the "Meatless Day", and wholesome and low-carbon menus are designed by professional dietitians to encourage employees to reduce carbon emissions and love our Earth through their daily diet.